 Construction of the continuous stirred tanks

 The two identical tanks have a diameter of 15 m and a height of almost 20 m, each having a capacity of 3,300 m³.
-The construction of the stainless steel digesters was carried out in a segment like design.
+The construction of the stainless steel digesters was carried out in a segment-like design.

-For this purpose, individual shell plates with thickness of 3 to 6 mm were rolled to diameter.
+For this purpose, individual shell plates with thicknesses of 3 to 6 mm were rolled to diameter.
 These were screwed and sealed to form large rings at the construction site.
 The first fully assembled ring was lifted with electrical lifting supports specially developed for this project.

 This was followed by the assembly of the next ring, which was again lifted by the 30 synchronously running lifting supports.
 When lifting the tank for the last ring, more than 40 tons were weighing on the lifting supports, which lifted the weight evenly and safely.

 “We knew from multiple tests that the concept would work.
 Nevertheless, the calm and even lifting of the structure was a special moment,”

 reports Erich Stallkamp (managing partner), who followed the construction progress daily.

 In order to minimise corrosion in the anaerobic fermentation process, the plant operator consistently uses stainless steel for the new digesters – in its highest quality.

 All side parts as well as the 4 mm thick stainless steel bottom are made of duplex sheets.
 The material 1.4462 has a particularly high yield strength as well as a very high corrosion resistance and is therefore particularly suitable for use in the biogas plant.

 The roof is also made of stainless steel: stable rafters supported by an inner and an outer ring form the basic structure.